demakoff/score_tracker/README.md

 2. Clone repo with default `master` branch.
 3. Make sure you have a Docker installed and is running.
 4. Open project root folder with your terminal.
-5. Run `docker compose build` in the terminal (should finish in about 1-2 mins).
+5. Run `docker compose build` in the terminal (may take about 2-4 mins).
 6. Make sure that localhost ports `3000` (used by app) and `5432` (used by database) and free.
 Otherwise you will see `EADDRINUSE` error
 7. Run `docker compose up -d` to run container is detached (background) mode
 8. Open app with `http://localhost:3000`.